Argonaut-PS1-Reverse/Stratigise/Readme.md

 This is a proof of concept/WIP dissassembler meant to aid in understanding what strats are doing.
 It cannot reassemble strats at the moment and isn't meant for serious use.

-This is mainly meant for the Croc games' strats, but maybe it will be helpful with strats from other games, too.
-The only game it is known for sure not to work with is the PSX demo of Croc 1 since the instruction sizes are different between versions.
+This is mainly meant for *Croc: Legend of the Gobbos* and *Croc 2*, but it may be helpful with strats from other games, too.

 ## Usage